chrisjleu/odata/README.md

 # OData
-OData Service with Olingo V2 and a UI that makes use of SAP UI5.

-There are many untidy parts but the main purpose is to explore what UI5 can do and the programming model that OLingo provides.
+OData Service with [Olingo V2](https://olingo.apache.org/doc/odata2/index.html) and a UI that makes use of [(SAP) OpenUI5](http://openui5.org/).
+The main purpose is to explore what Open UI5 can do and the programming model that OLingo provides.

+It is based on a [sample server application](https://olingo.apache.org/doc/odata2/sample-setup.html) but with some additions, namely the ability to create new elements (cars in this case).

+This is a rapid prototype so naturally there are many untidy parts to it.
+For instance:

+- No unit tests
+- Incomplete functionality (not all CRUD features implemented)
+- No form data validation
+- Missing Javadoc
+- In-memory data store
+- Javascript is not factored out nicely
+- and so on...

-It would be a good idea to upgrade this to OLingo V4.
+It would be a good idea to upgrade this to [OLingo V4](https://olingo.apache.org/doc/odata4/) as the APIs look to have changed quite a bit.

 ## Run